Security

 git config --global gpg.format ssh

-# Sign commits
+# Sign a commit

 git commit -S -m "signed commit"